jsreport/docs/docs/custom-recipe.md

 Calling `Studio.addPropertiesComponent` we add the new properties component with title `html-to-text`, the react function rendering the form implemented in `Properties.js` and the function determining when the properties form should be included in the left panel.

-Now start the studio again and see the result....
+Now start the studio again and see the result

 ```bash
 npm start
 ```

-##More information
+## More information
 There is dedicated article about extending the jsreport studio - [Extending studio](https://jsreport.net/learn/extending-studio) and also many  existing extensions which you can use as examples for further study available [on github](https://github.com/jsreport/jsreport-core#list-of-extensions).